Bull

 Lloscós y Soldevilla, Guilaberto

-Argent, a Bull salient Gules within a compony Bordure Argent and Sable.
+Argent, a bull salient Gules within a bordure gyronny Argent and Sable.

 Guilaberto Lloscós y Soldevilla was grand prior of the Order of Saint John from 1449 to 1460.

-Argent, a Bull salient Gules within a compony Bordure Argent and Sable.
+Argent, a bull salient Gules within a bordure gyronny Argent and Sable.

 Illuminated and parchment finishing.

-He also known as Guilaberto Loscós y Soldevilla, and his coat of arms can be consulted at [García Carraffa, A.; García Carraffa, A.; 1968; volume II, page 407].
+He also known as Guilaberto Loscós y Soldevilla, and his coat of arms can be consulted at [García Carraffa, A.; García Carraffa, A.; 1968; volume II, page 407], who does not depict this bull with its tongue out.

 The Lloscós lineage resided on the island of Mallorca and succeeded in the position of royal procurator of the island.
 Lázaro Lloscós was the procurator of the island in 1332, his son Mateo Lloscós was in 1392 and his grandson Mateo Lloscós was too.
 Mateo Lloscós helped King Alonso V of Aragon, the Magnanimous, with the expenses of the Naples campaign in 1435 and, therefore, the king donated the town of Bañalbufar and the title of baron.
 Mateo Lloscós was the father of Guilaberto Lloscós y Soldevilla grand prior of the Order of Saint John.

-Blazon keywords: Argent, One, Bull, Salient, Gules, Bordure, Compony and Sable.
+Blazon keywords: Argent, One, Bull, Salient, Gules, Bordure, Gyronny and Sable.

 Style keywords: Parchment, Outlined in sable and Illuminated.